tehjosher/pfui-64buffs/README.md

 This file is located in "\twmoa_1171\Interface\AddOns\pfUI\api"

 If you wish to try it, save a back-up of your current "unitframes" file and put this one in.

+**DebuffFilter.lua**

+Also included is an experimental update to DebuffFilter.lua to accomodate Turtle WoW buff/debuff limits.